attainu/backend-project-Atul-kumar-AU16/README.md

 - • Ability to register , if not already done.
 - • Adding incorrect details or leaving the textbox empty prompts a set of pre-assigned errors.
 - • Option to track your order and see order history of a customer.
-- • Separate login Id for Customers and Admin.
+- • Separate login Id for Customers .
 - • A Customer user profile to view all orders under his name.
-- • Admin has the ability to view all the orders placed, change its status.
-- • Ability to show the real-time status of your order placed/confirmed/in route/ delivered etc, controlled from a separate admin page.
-- • Admins can check for placed order and update its status.

 **\*** happy customer, happy life **\*\***